What is social media?

 When trying to understand the different social media platforms, it’s important to get to grips with the lingo.

-For your ease, here is a glossary for the most popular social media terms you may come across.
+For your ease, here is a glossary of the most popular social media terms you may come across.

 A post is any content that is published online; this can be in the form of text, images and even videos.